Ursula Katharina Lubomirska: Life after Augustus

 However, later that year, Ursula's relationship with the King ended.
 In 1705, the Countess Anna Constantia of Hoym, later Countess of Cosel, replaced her as official mistress.
 Humiliated by the King and outlawed from the Dresden Hof (court), Ursula retired to a countryseat in Hoyerswerda.
 Augustus the Strong loaned her 250,000 Imperial talers (Reichstaler) for the land, and later he gave her the complete property rights.
 Then, Ursula moved to her Silesian residence in Breslau.

 Years later, after the King had banished the Countess of Cosel, Ursula returned to Dresden, where she occupied a respected position in the Hof.
 The fall of Augustus II's Lord Chancellor and Lord Chamberlain (Großkanzler) Wolf Dietrich von Beichlingen was at that time attributed to her.

 Second marriage

-Meanwhile, she was courted by Frederick Louis of Württemberg-Winnental, third son of Frederick Charles of Württemberg-Winnental and Margravine Eleonore Juliane of Brandenburg-Ansbach, who was ten years her junior.
+Meanwhile, as a rich lady, she was courted by Frederick Louis of Württemberg-Winnental, third son of Frederick Charles of Württemberg-Winnental and Margravine Eleonore Juliane of Brandenburg-Ansbach, who was ten years her junior.
 After long persuasion she finally accepted him, and they married secretly on 22 October 1722.
 On 19 September 1734, after twelve years of marriage, Frederick Louis was killed during the Battle of Guastalla.
-In accordance with the marriage agreement and despite the House of Württemberg's unsuccessful opposition, the Imperial Princess used the name and coat of arms of her deceased husband until her own death.
+In accordance with the marriage agreement and despite the unsuccessful opposition from the House of Württemberg, who viewed their marriage as not befitting (mésalliance), the Imperial Princess used the name and coat of arms of her deceased husband until her own death.